mdsimpson42/converse/_posts/2025-09-28-setting-boundaries.md

 ## A Note for Managers

-Finally, to any managers reading this who may be disgusted by some of these suggestions: stop micromanaging and show some trust in your team!
+Finally, to any managers reading this who may not approve of some of these suggestions: trust in your team and respect their diversity!

 I've said it so many times, but if the people on your team have good mental health and life-work balance, then they will be more productive.
 You can't force them to be productive by imposing rules on them!
 Also, everyone is different.